avo-hq/docs.avohq.io/docs/3.0/authorization.md

 <Option name="`search?`">

-Controls whether the user can see the global search input or the [resource search input](./search) on top of the <Index /> page.
+Controls whether the user can see the [resource search input](./search) on top of the <Index /> page.
 </Option>

 ## Associations